DevExpress/devextreme-reactive/packages/dx-react-grid/docs/reference/grouping-panel.md

 Field | Type | Description
 ------|------|------------
-allowSorting | boolean | Specifies whether an end-user can sort data by a column allowDraggingAndDropping | boolean | Specifies whether it is allowed to change grouping by dragging and dropping columns between the group panel and the table header sorting | Array&lt;[Sorting](sorting-state.md#sorting)&gt; | The current sorting state changeSortingDirection | ({ keepOther: boolean, cancel: boolean, columnName: string }) => void | Changes the direction of sorting by the column specified using the `columnName` argument.
+allowSorting | boolean | Specifies whether an end-user can sort data by a column allowDragging | boolean | Specifies whether it is allowed to change grouping by dragging and dropping columns between the group panel and the table header sorting | Array&lt;[Sorting](sorting-state.md#sorting)&gt; | The current sorting state changeSortingDirection | ({ keepOther: boolean, cancel: boolean, columnName: string }) => void | Changes the direction of sorting by the column specified using the `columnName` argument.
 Keeps the current sorting options if `keepOther` is set to true.
 Cancels sorting by the current column if `cancel` is set to true. groupedColumns | Array&lt;[Column](grid.md#column)&gt; | Columns by which the grid data is currently grouped